h00z3x/H00Z3X/README.md

 # 📝About Me

-### I'm the former owner and also the former developer of Lost Island mc server!
+### I'm the owner and also the developer of Lost Island mc server!
 And I love working on Projects as a developer!
 Currently a developer on No Where
 </br>

 ## 🗿Status